xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product-specific_attributes.md

     ![]({{site.baseurl}}/attachments/7504853/7602459.png)

 {% note info %}
-If you want to add product specific attributes in bulk use import feature as described in {% link "CSV import: Product attribute values" ref_Z7XdREZl %}
+If you want to add product specific attributes in bulk use import feature as described in {% link "CSV import: Products" ref_WmJBfwxA %}
 {% endnote %}

 ## Viewing a product's list of product-specific attributes